 B: Oh, there's nothing to be nervous about.
 You'll be fine.

 B: Oh, I've ______ to go home and get dinner before class.

 B: Yeah, every Tuesday night.
 7 to 10 PM.

 A: Well, thanks for coming.
 See you later.

-With your partner, open the transcript and practice the conversations.
+With your partner, open this document and practice the conversations.
 Use the recordings to help you with the pronunciation and intonation of the words.
 Try to mimic the style of the speakers.